a-baudin/a-baudin.github.io/_pages/about.md

 Before my PhD, I graduated from [ENS Paris-Saclay](https://ens-paris-saclay.fr/) and [Sorbonne Université](https://www.sorbonne-universite.fr/)  with a master in computer science research and software technology.

-I am very interested in interdisciplinary work.
+I am interested in interdisciplinary work.
 I have done various works in bioinformatics, and I am particularly interested in using the rich formalism of graphs for biological studies that involve complex interactions.